willfindlay/COMP5900T-Notes/notes.md

     - protected from malicious apps
     - protected from Android vulnerabilities
 - provides a trusted execution environment for Android TCB
+- main processor is now referred to as "untrusted"
+    - limited access to areas of RAM, registers, write-once fuses

 #### Architecture